Adron Chambers: Major leagues

 Chambers made 41 appearances for St. Louis during the 2012 campaign, batting .222/.300/.296 with four RBI and two stolen bases.
 He appeared in 25 games for the Cardinals in the 2013 season, batting .154/.241/.192 with one RBI.

-Chambers was kept on the Cardinals' active roster through the 2013 National League Divisional Series and the 2013 National League Championship Series.
-On November 5, 2013, Chambers was removed from the 40-man roster and sent outright to Memphis; he subsequently rejected the assignment and elected free agency.
+He was kept on the Cardinals' active roster through the 2013 National League (NL) Divisional Series and NL Championship Series.
+On November 5, Chambers was removed from the 40-man roster and sent outright to Memphis; he subsequently rejected the assignment and elected free agency.

 Houston Astros

-Chambers signed a minor league deal with the Houston Astros on November 26, 2013.
-He played in 17 games with the Astros during Spring Training before being assigned to the Triple-A Oklahoma City RedHawks to begin 2014.
-He was the team's Opening Day center-fielder and leadoff hitter, but injured himself on a slide, dislocating his left ring finger in the 4th inning, and he was placed on the disabled list.
+Chambers signed a minor league contract with the Houston Astros on November 26, 2013.
+He played in 17 games with the Astros during spring training before being assigned to the Triple-A Oklahoma City RedHawks to begin 2014.
+He was the team's starting center fielder and leadoff hitter but injured himself on a slide, dislocating his left ring finger in the 4th inning, and he was placed on the disabled list.
 He was activated on May 11 and played that day.
 In 25 games for the RedHawks, Chambers hit .281 with two home runs and 15 RBI.

 Toronto Blue Jays

 On June 12, 2014, Chambers was traded to the Toronto Blue Jays in exchange for minor leaguers Alejandro Solarte and Will Dupont.
-The Blue Jays subsequently assigned him to the Triple-A Buffalo Bisons.
+The Blue Jays subsequently assigned Chambers to the Triple-A Buffalo Bisons.

 Chicago Cubs

 On December 23, 2014, Chambers signed a minor league contract with the Chicago Cubs organization.
 He played in 88 games for the Triple-A Iowa Cubs in 2015, slashing .280/.358/.375 with one home run, 30 RBI, and nine stolen bases.
-Chambers elected free agency following the season on November 6, 2015.
+He elected free agency following the season on November 6.
+After the season, he was suspended for 50 games for a positive test for a drug of abuse.

 Bridgeport Bluefish

 On June 13, 2016, Chambers signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
-In 30 appearances for the Bluefish, he batted .218/.289/.345 with two home runs, 10 RBI, and two stolen bases.
+In 30 games for the Bluefish, he batted .218/.289/.345 with two home runs, 10 RBI, and two stolen bases.
 Chambers was released by Bridgeport on July 26.

 Ottawa Champions

 On August 12, 2016, Chambers signed with the Ottawa Champions of the Can-Am League.
-He won the Championship title with the Champions, defeating the Rockland Boulders 3–2 in a best of 5 series on September 17, 2016.
-He re-signed on December 16, 2016.
-In 24 games he hit .304/.351/.412 with 1 home run, 10 RBIs and 2 stolen bases.
+He won the championship title with the Champions, defeating the Rockland Boulders 3–2 in a best-of-5 series on September 17, 2016.
+He re-signed on December 16.
+In 24 games in 2017, he hit .304/.351/.412 with 1 home run, 10 RBIs and 2 stolen bases.